Troll-hunting in Mount Horeb

 It has bike-in campsites as well as a family campground and a cabin for people with disabilities.
 A swimming pool and splash pad are open from Memorial Day to Labor Day.

 The Bargain Nook is a resale store that carries a large proportion of Lands' End catalog returns.
-Deals include cashmere sweaters for $20 and swimsuits for $12.
+Deals include cashmere sweaters, swimsuits and shoes.

 Near Barneveld, Botham Vineyards is open for tastings from Wednesday through Sunday from April through Christmas.